microsoft/onnxruntime/docs/tutorials/ort-format-model/initial-setup.md

 ---
-title: Initial setup for ONNX Runtime Mobile
+title: Initial setup
-parent: Initial setup
-grand_parent: Deploy ORT format model for mobile device and web
+parent: Deploy ORT format model for mobile device and web
+grand_parent: Tutorials
 has_children: false
-nav_order: 1
+nav_order: 2
 ---

-{::options toc_levels="2..3" /}

 ## Contents
 {: .no_toc}

 * TOC
 {:toc}

+# Initial setup for ONNX Runtime Mobile

 ## Initial setup if using a pre-built package